astropy/pyvo/docs/pyvo/getting_started.rst

 :ref:`data-access`.

 All the DAL search functions require a URL that represents the location of the service as its first argument.
-If you don't the URL, you can look it up through a search of the VO Registry:
+If you don't know the URL, you can look it up through a search of the VO Registry:

 * :py:func:`~pyvo.regsearch` -- search the VO Registry to find